Saitama (One-Punch Man): Appearances

 Though he had broken all the physical records in the Hero entrance exam by huge margins, Saitama enters the Hero Association with a score of 71, giving him one of the lowest ranks in the Hero Association.
 This is due to his miserable performance on the mental exam.
 He soon goes up the ranks by performing many deeds, although many of his efforts are not recognized because of collateral damage or higher-tiered superheroes receiving more credit.
 These include defeating the raging ninja supervillain/assassin known as Speed-o'-Sound Sonic (who became his unlikely rival) and destroying a meteor similar to Chicxulub, each with a single punch.
 As of the current arc of the webcomic by ONE, he is A-Class rank 39.
 Regardless of his rank, he does not mind giving others the credit, as demonstrated in his actions following the fight against the Deep Sea King.
 In the Dark Matter Thieves story arc, he is unfazed by the telekinesis of a powerful esper, further displaying his resistance.
 This arc was also one of the only times he has used his "serious punch", defeating the world-conquering leader of the aliens, Lord Boros.
 It was also revealed that Saitama's power can continue to grow limitless as demonstrated during his fight with Cosmic Garou, with the latter leaving him behind on the power scaling through every blows exchanged.
-Through various circumstances, he forms friendships with Mumen Rider, Bang, King, and Blizzard.
+Through various circumstances, he makes connections with Mumen Rider, Bang, King, and Blizzard.
 His superhero name in the association is Bald Cape (ハゲマント, Hagemanto).
 Many characters, as Garou and Sonic, seek to defeat Saitama.
 Since he is the strongest character in the anime, there are characters who see defeating him as an achievement they wish to accomplish in order to boost their egos.
 However, everyone that comes against Saitama falls short due to their lacking abilities compared to him.